abik11/tips-tricks/Cordova.md

 > Failed to list versions for com.android.support:support-v4.
 ```
 If you see such error it means that **Android Support Repository** is not installed in the correct version.
 You have to go to '/android-sdk/SDK Manager.exe' and update it through this tool.
 Go to ->Extras ->Android Support Repository and update to version 47.

+### Pin the app
+Since Android version 5.0 there is a functionality that you can pin and lock the app so the user will not be able to close it and run other apps.
+Go to: ->Settings ->General ->Security ->Advanced ->Screen pinning, or: ->Settings ->Lock screen and security ->Other security settings ->Screen pinning.<br />
+In polish it is: ->Ustawienia ->Ogólne ->Bezpieczeństwo ->Zaawansowane ->Przypnij okno, or: ->Ustawienia ->Ekran blokady i bezpieczeństwo ->Inne ustawienia bezpieczeństwa ->Przypnij okno.<br />
+In spanish this function is called: *Fijar ventanas*.<br />
+To unlock the app you have to press the back button and menu button (both at once) and put the PIN number.
+To set the PIN go to: ->Device ->Lock Screen ->Lock Screen ->PIN.

+### How to check device IMEI
+Type the following code instead of phone number: `*#06#`.

 ## Development
 In general when you develop applications with Cordova it is very similar to web app development, but there are some differences and additional functionalities not available in casual web development.
 The most important difference is the application structure.
 You must put your code insinde of the **deviceready** event handler: